 Estimated Recovery Time: Varies by athlete/severity

 Concussions have received heightened attention across all sports, but they remain a common risk for athletes and the recovery time can vary depending on the situation.
-In the past, many coaches and players simply shrugged them off and kept on playing, but the reality is that they can have a number of significant impacts on athletes, including loss of vision, memory issues, and motor function problems.
-Concussions can force players to retire if they are severe enough and that has caused leagues like the NFL and MLB to adopt new protocols and policies when it comes to head injuries.
+In the past, many coaches and players simply shrugged them off and kept on playing, but the reality is that they can have a number of significant impacts on athletes, including loss of vision, memory issues, motor function problems, and long-term effects like the disease CTE.
+Concussions can force players to retire if they are severe enough, and that has caused leagues like the NFL and MLB to adopt new protocols and policies when it comes to head injuries.

 Estimated Recovery Time: 12 to 18 months

-Throwing a baseball at 90 mph is not a thing that the human body was built to do—so it’s not a surprise that picthers deal with all types of injuries to their throwing arms.
+The human body was not built to throw a baseball at 90 mph—so it’s not a surprise that pitchers deal with all types of injuries to their throwing arms.
 For a long period time, tearing your UCL meant your career likely would be over, but everything changed when pitcher Tommy John and Dr. Frank Jobe teamed after John suffered the injury in 1974.
 Jobe performed what was considered to be an “experimental” procedure, taking the replacing the ligament in the elbow of John’s pitching arm with a tendon from his right forearm.

 John was able to continue pitching, winning over 150 games and sparking other pitchers to undergo the same procedure.
 Some pitchers weren’t always able to make it back, but as the years went by, technology and understanding behind the procedure got better and better.
 Things advanced so much that it has become a routine procedure and many players have been able to come back and flourish.
 The late Jose Fernandez returned stronger than ever from the surgery, while players like Wainwright, Smoltz, Hudson, and Harvey all were able to get their careers back on track after having the procedure.
 Even with the advanced measures, the most resilient arms still face a year and a half of rehab before attempting a comeback.